social-media-ethics-automation/book/book_contents/_build/html/_sources/ch10_accessibility/01_disability.md

 # Disability

+% TODO: Clarify that we are looking at disability through a design framing, not a legal one (what disabilities need legal protections)

 A __disability__ is an ability which a person doesn't have, but they were expected to have.
 For example:
 - If a building only has stair cases to get up to the second floor (it was built assuming everyone could walk up stairs), then someone who cannot walk up stairs has a disability.
 - If a physical picture book was made with the assumption that people would be able to see the pictures, then someone who cannot see has a disability.